ghodulik95/chromebook-nautilus-desktop/README.md

-# Installing Linux on a Samsung Chromebook Plus v2 (codename Nautilus)
+# Customized Desktop Environment for Xubuntu on the Samsung Chromebook Plus v2 (Nautilus)

-If you want to run Linux on your Samsung Chromebook Plus v2, you’re in luck—it’s absolutely possible!
-This project provides a convenient setup for a working **Xubuntu** desktop environment that replicates many Chromebook conveniences (minus some hardware limitations).
-It was not tested on other distros or desktops.

-Installing Linux on this Chromebook (and many Chromebooks) can be more involved than on a typical PC because you must replace or modify the original firmware for UEFI boot.
-However, once that’s done and Xubuntu is installed, you’ll enjoy (almost) the full functionality of your old Chromebook plus the power and speed of a Linux system.
-Even the stylus works great with Krita and Xournal++.
+So you’ve installed (or want to install) Linux on your beloved Samsung Chromebook Plus v2 (Nautilus) but don’t want to deal with improper key mappings, poor tablet-mode handling, or missing ChromeOS conveniences (e.g., gesture navigation).
+Don’t worry—this repository should help!
+I have found these modifications sufficiently **address** those issues, at least for my needs.

+### Tested configuration

+These modifications have been tested only on Xubuntu, specifically *Xubuntu 24.04.2 LTS (Noble Numbat)*.
+Your mileage may vary with other distros or Xubuntu versions, and many features may not work on non-Xfce desktops.

+### Important disclaimer

+__This project is not affiliated with or endorsed by Google or Samsung__.

+__Use the scripts and configurations included in this project at your own risk.__

+This project is **not** intended as a guide for updating Chromebook firmware or installing Linux once you have UEFI.
+However, [section 12](#uefi) contains some informal notes on my installation experience that may serve as an additional resource alongside proper documentation (I recommend MrChromebox).
+Proceed with caution, and do **not** assume those notes apply to any Chromebook other than the Samsung Chromebook Plus v2 (Nautilus).
+Replacing or modifying the original firmware for UEFI boot on a Chromebook can be riskier and more involved than a typical Linux installation on a PC.

+More disclaimers and limitations are noted in [disclaimers](#disclaimers) and [limitations](#limitations).

+### Other Linux distributions?

+[Section 10](#who-is-this-for) describes other distros I tested (NixOS, Manjaro, Fedora, Vanilla Puppy), highlighting some hardware compatibility issues I encountered before ultimately choosing Xubuntu.
+In short, Xubuntu provided the best out-of-the-box experience among these options—even though NixOS was my first preference.

+### Current experience

+I have not run extensive stress tests on my Nautilus, but it’s currently running *wonderfully* for all my daily needs and QOL preferences.
+Even the stylus works great with Krita and Xournal++, including pressure sensitivity and palm rejection.
+And it is *significantly* speedier than ChromeOS had been running, even after a powerwash.
+[Performance note](#performance-notes) contains some more details.

+### Hardware limitations

+Finally, please note that there are some serious hardware limitations related to the internal speakers, microphone, and the tablet-facing camera (the webcam otherwise functions mostly fine).
+See the [limitations](#limitations) and [disclaimers](#disclaimers) for more details. **You have been warned.**

 ---